ucli-tools/library/content/category2/working-with-articles.md

 ---
+# Common metadata
 title: "Working with Articles in Category 2"
 author: "Library Author"
 date: "2024-01-20"
 description: "Learn how to create and organize article-style content in your digital library.
 This example shows best practices for shorter-form content."

+# PDF settings
 format: "article"
-section: "category2"

-no_numbers: false
+no_numbers: true
 header_footer_policy: "all"
-footer: " 2024 Your Digital Library.
+footer: "© 2024 Your Digital Library.
 All rights reserved."
 pageof: true
 date_footer: true

+# Library metadata
 type: "article"
 category: "category2"
 slug: "working-with-articles"
 summary: "Learn how to create and organize article-style content in your digital library.
 This example shows best practices for shorter-form content."
-tags: ["articles", "category2", "writing", "example"]
+tags: ["articles", "category2", "content-creation"]

 ---